noriods/automore/README.md

 - [Nearata](https://github.com/Nearata) made it work across pretty much *all* "Load More" buttons.
 - [Ralkage](https://github.com/Ralkage) made it beta-8 compatibile and did some nice cleaning up.
+- [Katos](https://github.com/Katosdev) made it Flarum 1.0.0 compatibile and updated JS files, also fixed vulnerabilty issues with JS.